Last Updated on July 19, 2021

 There are plenty of opportunities to learn more about the area’s background, along with a whole variety of things to do in this awesome small town.
 Our look inside Hillsborough will show you why this place features on our NC bucket list and why it belongs on yours, too!

-Hillsborough featured in our guide to Day Trips from Raleigh, Durham, and Chapel Hill and also, from Greensboro.
+Hillsborough featured in our guides to day trips from Raleigh and Durham in the Research Triangle and also, from Greensboro.
 This post is part of our series on Orange County and all the awesome places to visit in Central North Carolina.

 Hillsborough NC Background